-4302 Mineral Dressing I (\$2)
+Prerequisite: Chemistry 4103-04. - 4302 Mineral Dressing I (\$2)

 The principles governing the process employed in the liberation and separation of the minerals and coal dressing.
 In the laboratory the student experiments with milling equipment and methods of concentration.
 Three lectures and three laboratory hours per week.
-Prerequisite: Geology 3217 and two semesters of physics.

-3305 Engineering Physical Metallurgy (\$3)

-A course in the physical metallurgy and metallography of commercial metals and alloys for engineering students.
-Two lectures and three laboratory hours per week.
-Prerequisite: Chemistry 4103-04, and two semesters of physics.
+Prerequisite: Geology 2217 and one semester of physics. - 4303 Mineral Dressing II (\$2) [Formerly 4408] Advanced principles of ore dressing, ore testing, flowsheets, and mill design.
+Three lecture and three laboratory hours per week.
+Prerequisite: Metallurgy 4302. - 3309 Physics of Metals A study of solid state physics applied to metals and alloys.
+Prerequisite: Metallurgy 4203 or Math 4212 and Physics 4216 or 4214.